manoharmadhira/manoharmadhira.github.io/business/_posts/2023-08-27-five-lessons-from-long-distance-biking-to-improve-operations.md

 layout: single
 title: "Five lessons from long distance biking to improve operations"
 description: Application of Theory of Constraints lessons to long distance biking
-image: /assets/img/blog/pyramid_fine.jpg
+image: /assets/img/blog/bike_lessons_title.jpg
-image_caption: "Stock Photo from Microsoft 365"
+image_caption: "Original photo by author"
 comment_prompt: Thank you for reading.
 Please send in your comments on the article.

 related: